axtk/axtk.github.io/x/fractal_nodejs_web_app_design.md

 - **Single export per file.** Several tightly related type exports alongside the main export (such as a function's parameters type) are allowed.
 (Single-responsibility principle)
 - **Files are named exactly as their export.** With the same casing.
 File names should say exactly what they mean to facilitate browsing the codebase.
 - **Entry points replicate the basic file structure of the app.** Entry points can be regarded as smaller self-contained quasi-apps.
-- **Cross-entry-point imports are forbidden.** Files shared by multiple entry points should be lifted to a shared subdirectory in `src`.
+- **Cross-entry-point imports are forbidden.** Files shared by multiple entry points should be lifted to a shared directory.

 For the sake of scalability, it makes sense to use `index` files.
 The effective equivalence of the path locations `dir/x/index.ts` and `dir/x.ts` as `'dir/x'` in imports allows:
 - to scale up from a single file to a collection of files without changing imports throughout the app;